-FLM It seems like Joe was one of the favorite persons you found in the PennySaver and that it was a sweet chance/fate encounter with him and his wife, Carolyn.
+FLM It seems like Joe was one of your favorites from the PennySaver, and that it was a sweet chance/fate encounter with him and his wife, Carolyn.

-MJ It was definitely like that if you believe in fate and magic.
-It had this uncanny resonance and to this day, it’s not over.
+MJ It was definitely like that, if you believe in fate and magic.
+It had this uncanny resonance, and to this day it’s not over.
 I could write a whole other book about stuff that has happened since.
-That said, I think once I’d made the movie with Joe in it and it was about to premiere at Sundance, I had a real nostalgic feeling about all the other characters and all the parts of life that you never get into your finished product.
-I thought that in this one case, there actually is a story there.
+That said, I think once I’d made the movie with Joe, and it was about to premiere at Sundance, I had a real nostalgic feeling about all the other characters and all the parts of life that you never get into your finished product.
+I thought that, in this one case, there actually is a story there.
 It’s not just a list of things that got cut.
-It’s a messy thing to have a movie and a book and how are they related, but I was just kind of into that.
+It’s a messy thing to have a movie and a book, but I was just kind of into that.

 FLM Maybe fusing The Future and It Chooses You seemed messy initially, but it doesn’t come off that way.
-It’s smooth and crystal-clear in their distinctions and togetherness.
+They‘re smooth and crystal clear in their distinctions and togetherness.

 FLM Did it seem risky or comforting to include so much of Joe in the movie?